pytorch/pytorch.github.io/_posts/2023-11-16-accelerating-generative-ai.md

 ### Bfloat16 Half precision (+GPU syncs and batching)

 To address the first issue of less time spent in matrix multiplication, we can turn to [bfloat16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format).
 Bfloat16 is a commonly used half-precision type.
 Through less precision per parameter and activations, we can save significant time and memory in computation.
-With reducing precision of parameters, it’s critical to validate end to end model accuracy.
+With reducing precision of parameters, it’s critical to validate end-to-end model accuracy.

 ![replacing padding dtypes with half precision, bfloat16](/assets/images/accelerating-generative-ai/bfloat16_snippet.jpg){:style="width:100%;"}